michaeltelford/wgit/README.md

 doc == results.first # => true

-# Searching a document returns text snippets with 'hits' within that document.
+# Searching a document returns the text snippets with 'hits' within that document.
 doc.search("text").first # => "Some text to search for."

 db.insert doc.external_links